Malolos: Contemporary history

-In 1998, Malolos was the site again for another Presidential inauguration of Joseph Estrada on June 30, 1998, in Barasoain Church as the President of the Republic of the Philippines.
+On June 30, 1998, Malolos was the site again for another presidential inauguration, this time of Joseph Estrada when he was inaugurated at Barasoain Church as the 13th President of the Philippines.
 Estrada, whose real surname is Ejercito, traced his ancestry to the Ejercitos who were prominent in the history of Malolos.

-It was in summer of 2004, the construction of the Malolos flyover marks a new milestone in their flourishing history being the first in the city.
-The structure, part of the former Philippine President Gloria Macapagal Arroyo's Bridge Program, the construction was undertaken in a record-breaking 60 days only according to the Department of Public Works and Highways.
-The structure was built to solve the daily traffic jam at the place, which have become a bane to motorist and also to employees in both private and government offices in this city.
-This remarkable feat hastened not only the city's development in commerce and trade but its neighboring municipalities as well.
+The construction of the Malolos flyover in summer of 2004 marked a new milestone being the first in the city.
+The structure, part of the former Philippine President Gloria Macapagal Arroyo's Bridge Program, was constructed in a record-breaking 60 days only according to the Department of Public Works and Highways.
+The structure was built to solve daily traffic jams, which have become a bane to motorists and to employees in both private and government offices in the city.
+This remarkable feat hastened not only the city's development in commerce and trade but also that of its neighboring municipalities as well.

-On July 28–30, 2008, the city was chosen to host the first National Conference for Philippine-Spanish Relations.
-The conference's theme was "Philippine-Spanish Relations: Sharing Common History and Culture."
-This is a project both of the Province of Bulacan's research arm, Center for Bulacan Studies of Bulacan State University and by the Samahang Pangkasaysayan ng Bulacan, Incorporated.
+On July 28–30, 2008, the city hosted the first National Conference for Philippine-Spanish Relations.
+This is a project of both the Province of Bulacan's research arm, the Center for Bulacan Studies of Bulacan State University, and by the Samahang Pangkasaysayan ng Bulacan, Incorporated.

 Cityhood

-The charter of the City of Malolos was first passed through Republic Act 8754 on November 4, 1999.
-The bill's author was then Rep. Wilhelmino M. Sy-Alvarado.
-A plebiscite was conducted on December 18, 1999, where the votes "not" in favor of cityhood won.
-During the plebiscite, the clash between the pro and anti-cityhood groups reached the peak when the allegedly fraud done by the antis to manipulate the results in able to win the "No" votes gathering 11,535 count against 9,321 "Yes" votes.

-Due to the electoral fraud on Malolos cityhood plebiscite, then Congressman Wilhelmino Alvarado and then Mayor Restituto Roque filed an electoral protest at the Commission on Elections dated December 29, 1999, to recount the results of the plebiscite.

-The recount reversed the initial decision and the Commission found out that 10,746 votes approved the cityhood and only 8,402 against the conversion.

-The protest was granted by the Second Division of Commission on Elections, per Resolution No. Election Protest Case 99–2, October 8, 2001, the COMELEC affirmed that the "YES" vote won so the Cityhood of Malolos is valid as of December 18, 1999.